CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    ![](../media/img42.png)

-   > **Note :** If you're unable to see the full "Values" section in the table, click on the three dots (ellipsis) in the top right corner of your browser and try reducing the zoom level for better visibility.
+   > **Note :** If you're unable to see the full **Values** section in the table, click on the three dots (ellipsis) in the top right corner of your browser and try reducing the zoom level for better visibility.

    ![](../media/zoom.png)